nicokuehn-dci/TuxTrax/README.md

 *   [ ] **Improve Cloud Collaboration Features:** Make real-time jamming even more seamless.
 *   [ ] **Native Plugin Support**: Host VST/AU plugins within TuxTrax.

+## Experimental Features Development Lifecycle

+To provide clarity on the development status of experimental features, we have implemented a development lifecycle with the following stages:

+* **Alpha:** Initial implementation, may have significant bugs and incomplete functionality.
+* **Beta:** Feature is more stable but may still have some issues and missing features.
+* **Stable:** Feature is considered complete and stable for general use.

+### Experimental Features Status

+* **Style Transfer (Beta):** Currently supports basic style transfer between a limited set of genres.
+Known limitations: May produce artifacts in some cases.
+Expected to reach stable in Q4 2024.

 ## Show Your Support: Give a Penguin a Fish

 If you find TuxTrax useful, please give this project a ⭐ to show your support!
 And don't forget to share your creations with the world!